 In this article, I'll take a look at the best and safest headphones for kids (** yes honey, mom and dad also check out the COOLEST for you **).

-I have 4 great options on this list so well worth going through, but if I were to recommend one it would be this JBL JR310BT which comes in fun colors and can take a lot, which is handy for headphones for your child.
+I have 4 great options on this list so well worth checking out, but if I were to recommend just one it would be this JBL JR310BT which comes in fun colors and can take a lot, plus suitable for most ages so it can grow for a while.

 After reading a bit more about noise levels and hearing damage, I started looking for headphones that were especially safe, then I looked at which ones are fun for children and easy to use.